 On the second Saturday of each month, the RAD is a very lively place.
 There are demonstrations, workshops, wine tastings, live music, and a lot more.
 There’s even a free trolley that you can ride as you bounce around the different venues.

-Speaking of the French Broad River, there are lots of fun things to do there.
-Well, at least during the warmer months.
-There’s not much going on in the dead of winter…
+Speaking of the French Broad River, there are lots of fun things to do there in the warmer months.

-One of my absolute favourite things to do in Asheville is tubing down the river.
-The best way to enjoy the Homer Simpson of water sports is by signing up with Zen Tubing.
-Their slogan is “get in touch with your inner tube” – how awesome is that?!
-They even have a floating cooler so you can bring some tasty local beers along.
+One of my absolute favorite things to do in Asheville is tubing down the river.
+The best way to enjoy the Homer Simpson of water sports is by signing up for this tubing experience.
+It’s like a floating pub crawl!

 12. Listen to Buskers